vaab/tryton-documentation/developer_guide/getting_started.rst

 The -d flag indicates the name of the database and the -i flag indicates that the module library should be installed.

-When you login in the Tryton client after the procedure above, you are not going to see any changes yet, because we have not yet defined the windows (views in Tryton's parlance), nor we have defined the menus or actions to open those windows.
+When you login into the Tryton client after the above procedure, you are not going to see any changes yet, because till now, we have netiher defined the windows (views in Tryton's parlance), nor we have defined the menus or actions to open those windows.

-Anyway, if you access the defined database, you are going to see the the aforementioned table created.
+If you access the defined database, you are going to see the the aforementioned table created.

 .. note::
 What we have done so far: We have created a module, we have installed that module inside Tryton server, we have defined an entity class and Tryton has created the corresponding table in the database for us.
 All that with no more than 20 LOC total!
 Awesome!